CodeMyAss/haste-server/about.md

 ## Open Source

+Dmptr Paste is based on haste-server.
 Haste can easily be installed behind your network, and its all open source!

 * [haste-client](https://github.com/seejohnrun/haste-client)
 * [haste-server](https://github.com/seejohnrun/haste-server)